 As a University of Law student, you’ll have access to the same services as our Chester and Manchester students, including access to our careers and employability service.
 Our dedicated employability team, based both locally and nationally, can help you to obtain work experience and pro bono opportunities to help you boost your CV.

-At Liverpool, our tutors and staff are dedicated to helping you achieve your education and career ambitions.
-If you’re studying law with us, you will be able to benefit from our tutors’ experience as over 90% of them are qualified lawyers.
+At Liverpool, our lecturers and staff are dedicated to helping you achieve your education and career ambitions.
+If you’re studying law with us, you will be able to benefit from our lecturers’ experience as over 90% of them are qualified lawyers.

 The Law and Social Justice Building - 2nd floor